andreasgrk/phdcode/README.md

 1b refers to Strategy E5 (exports allowed only on working days) 2 refers to Strategy E0 (exports not allowed)

-The arbitrage model is also avaialble in its MATLAB function form where the appropriate input is needed (battery/rectifier/inverter capacities).
+The arbitrage model is also available in its MATLAB function form where the appropriate input is needed (battery/rectifier/inverter capacities).